Aminizle/NASA/README.md

 </p>
 <p><strong>JavaScript, CSS3, Bootstrap, HTML5</strong> - Web application that allows you to explore Nasa's picture of the day archive!</p>
 				</div>

+   <p>Delve into an intergalactic journey of discovery with our NASA Picture of the Day Explorer!
+Experience breathtaking images from the vastness of space with a mesmerizing video background.
+Choose any date you like and bask in the beauty of the cosmos, with a simple yet powerful interface that brings the universe to your fingertips.
+Get up close and personal with each picture, accompanied by a descriptive title and insightful explanation.
+And don't forget to share your interstellar adventures with your friends and followers through the integrated social media links.
+Get ready for a truly out-of-this-world experience!</p>

    <h2>Tech Stack</h2>